KTibow/lovelace-dark-soft-ui-theme/info.md

 ## Screenshot
 [![Screenshot of it](https://raw.githubusercontent.com/KTibow/lovelace-dark-soft-ui-theme/main/darktheme.png)](#)
 ## More details
 Note: This will clamp your columns to 1 column wide.
 [More info.](https://github.com/KTibow/lovelace-light-soft-ui-theme/issues/6#issuecomment-669204209)
+Customize your cards more with [the full soft UI guide](https://github.com/N-l1/lovelace-soft-ui).
 Go see more [over on GitHub](https://github.com/KTibow/lovelace-light-soft-ui-theme/).